 For appeals on the regular calendar, a party may obtain a single, automatic 30-day extension of time to file any merit brief by filing a Notice of Automatic Extension of Time to File Brief (see Appendix of Forms).
-The notice must affirmatively and accurately state-the:
+The notice must affirmatively and accurately state:

-- (1) The current due date for the filing of the brief; - (2) The new due date for the filing of the party's brief;

-- (3) The calendar type; and - (4) That no previous extension for that brief have been taken.
+- (1) The current due date for the filing of the brief; - (2) The new due date for the filing of the brief; - (3) The calendar type; and - (4) That no previous extensions for that brief have been taken.

 The notice must be served on all opposing parties in accordance with App.R.
-13(B), and must be filed on or before the due date for the brief.
+13(B) and must be filed on or before the due date for the brief.
 The notice shall be effective upon filing.
 Any notice that does not comply with these requirements shall not be effective upon filing and may be stricken.
-An automatic extension of time is not available in the following circumstances: